shua1090/IngwazCoin/README.md

 ![Alt text](src/main/resources/IngwazSmall.png?raw=true "Logo")<br/>
 Ingwaz is an attempt to create a new, simple-to-understand cryptocurrency, implementing the basic concepts behind a BlockChain in Java.
-The cryptocurrency is not designed for large-scale use, and is more suitable for a 'reward' system within a somewhat small (less than 100,000 people) group.
 The fundamental concept of a BlockChain is used, but other security implementations found in famous Currencies may not be utilized (Implementation is more important than security for this project)